TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-02-15-attack-of-the-zip.md

   - (Regular Users, Sysadmins) Regularly update antiviruses with new signatures.
   - (Software Developers) Adopt strong software development practices, including error handling, secure defaults, and unit tests.

-Hopefully this article leaves the reader with some understanding of the potential risks when dealing with zip files.
-While they offer convenience and efficiency in compressing and sharing data, we shouldn't overlook the security implications they can present.
+While zip files offer convenience and efficiency in compressing and sharing data, we shouldn't overlook the security implications they can present.
+Hopefully this article left the reader with some understanding of their potential risks.

 *Anecdotes?
 Stories?
 New zip developments?
 Let me know by leaving a comment.* 🙂